Aliases for PHGDH Gene

 GeneCards Summary for PHGDH Gene

 PHGDH (Phosphoglycerate Dehydrogenase) is a Protein Coding gene.
-Diseases associated with PHGDH include Neu-Laxova Syndrome 1 and Phosphoglycerate Dehydrogenase Deficiency.
-Among its related pathways are Metabolism and Amino acid synthesis and interconversion (transamination).
+Diseases associated with PHGDH include Phosphoglycerate Dehydrogenase Deficiency and Neu-Laxova Syndrome 1.
+Among its related pathways are Amino acid synthesis and interconversion (transamination) and Carbon metabolism.
 Gene Ontology (GO) annotations related to this gene include electron transfer activity and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
 An important paralog of this gene is CTBP2.

 Catalyzes the reversible oxidation of 3-phospho-D-glycerate to 3-phosphonooxypyruvate, the first step of the phosphorylated L-serine biosynthesis pathway.
 Also catalyzes the reversible oxidation of 2-hydroxyglutarate to 2-oxoglutarate and the reversible oxidation of (S)-malate to oxaloacetate.